China to ban coal imports at small ports from July 1

 Beijing has also cracked down on coal imports to restrict the flow of low-quality material.
 China's coal imports dropped 10.5 percent in May from April.

-Chinese thermal coal futures hit a record high of 585 yuan ($86) a ton last week, climbing more than 10 percent so far this month.
+Chinese thermal coal futures hit a record high of 585 yuan ($86) a tonne last week, climbing nearly 10 percent so far this month.

 China's top planning body has urged coal mines to speed up the release of high-grade coal capacity to help ensure electricity supply during peak hours and to key regions in summer, the state-backed Security Daily reported earlier on Wednesday.

-(Reporting by Meng Meng and Josephine Mason; Editing by Manolo Serapio Jr.)
+Reporting by Meng Meng and Josephine Mason; Editing by Manolo Serapio Jr.